The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 Time & Stress Management

-Our Logical Reasoning course is organized by the major Logical Reasoning question types.
+Our Critical Reasoning course is organized by the major Critical Reasoning question types.
 We’ve broken them down into five major question categories:

 - Matching Arguments